thotro/arduino-dw1000/README.md

  * Writing of network/node id
  * Writing of transmit data and transmit controls
  * Transmission and reception sessions (structure)
+ * Transmission of packets with two chips (although unstable at the moment)

 Next on the agenda:
  * Configuration of full transmission sessions
- * Basic transmission and receiving
+ * Stable basic transmission and receiving
  * Different setups and performance benchmarks
  * Ranging and simple communication examples
  * ...